janan-p/library-management-system/README.md

 Select a book: Aayushi, Janan, Dhanshri, Viral
 Return a book: Janan
 Pay a Penalty: Dhanshri, Viral
+Created Test Database: Janan
-Created Test Database: Janan, Dhanshri, Viral, Aayushi
+Updated Test Database: Janan, Dhanshri, Viral, Aayushi

+We regularily met as a group to discuss our progress, test what we have done so far, and brainstorm for edge cases.

 # Code execution guide
 Running the code will first ask for the library database name.